 Imagine all the possible styles, colors, and brands available for you to buy.

 How many do you think are available in your size and at what price?

 Ok, I have no idea either, but here’s where I’m taking this.

 When you’re in the mood for a new pair of hot shoes, you Google specific colors, cuts and sometimes, heel inches.

 Entering stilettos in a Google search would produce an overwhelming search result.

-Be more specific, you’d search for your shoe size, favorite designers, cuts, colors, and maybe heal styles.
+To be more specific, you’d search your size, favorite designers, cuts, colors, and maybe heal styles.